 After returning to the family farm "Jayes" for a time he joined the Western Australian 2/16th Infantry Battalion in 1941 and went with them to New Guinea in August 1942 to help defend the Kokoda Track against the Japanese drive towards Port Morseby.

-He was killed in action on 30th August 1942 at Abuari, on the right flank of the four day Battle of Isurava which was prove so crucial in halting the Japanese advance.
+He was killed in action on 30 August 1942 at Abuari, on the right flank of the four day Battle of Isurava which was to prove so crucial in halting the Japanese advance.
 He was 28 years of age.